 It’s a hot summer day, what better way to cool off than with some water play!
 Water play is a great open-ended, sensory rich experience for children of all ages.
-Whether your toddler loves getting soaked from head to toe, or happily stirs and scoops with water tools, water will help decrease the heat for everyone!
+Whether your toddler loves playing with water by happily stirring and scooping with water tools, or loves to play in the water and get soaked from head to toe, these fun water activities are sure to be a blast!

 Water play is any activity that allows a child to explore and learn about water.
 From water tables to splash pads, all water play will help foster sensory exploration, imagination and development.